lazakun/fetch_data_mult_tbl_pyspark/how_tos/install_airflow_spark_wsl.md

-How to spark and airflow on Ubuntu WSL
+How to install spark and airflow on Ubuntu WSL

 - install ubuntu from microsoft store
 - chose a username and password